angular/angular/aio/content/tutorial/toh-pt6.md

 #### `handleError`

-The following `handleError()` will be shared by many `HeroService` methods so it's generalized to meet their different needs.
+The following `handleError()` can be shared by many `HeroService` methods so it's generalized to meet their different needs.

-Instead of handling the error directly, it returns an error handler function to `catchError` that it has configured with both the name of the operation that failed and a safe return value.
+Instead of handling the error directly, it returns an error handler function to `catchError`.
+This function is configured with both the name of the operation that failed and a safe return value.

 <code-example header="src/app/hero.service.ts" path="toh-pt6/src/app/hero.service.ts" region="handleError"></code-example>

-After reporting the error to the console, the handler constructs a user friendly message and returns a safe value to the application so the application can keep working.
+After reporting the error to the console, the handler constructs a friendly message and returns a safe value so the application can keep working.

-Because each service method returns a different kind of `Observable` result, `handleError()` takes a type parameter so it can return the safe value as the type that the application expects.
+Because each service method returns a different kind of `Observable` result, `handleError()` takes a type parameter to return the safe value as the type that the application expects.

 ### Tap into the Observable

-The `HeroService` methods will **tap** into the flow of observable values and send a message, using the `log()` method, to the message area at the bottom of the page.
+The `HeroService` methods taps into the flow of observable values and send a message, using the `log()` method, to the message area at the bottom of the page.

-They'll do that with the RxJS `tap()` operator, which looks at the observable values, does something with those values, and passes them along.
+The RxJS `tap()` operator enables this ability by looking at the observable values, doing something with those values, and passing them along.
-The `tap()` call back doesn't touch the values themselves.
+The `tap()` call back doesn't access the values themselves.

 Here is the final version of `getHeroes()` with the `tap()` that logs the operation.